Jimmymonster/logo_gen_data/README.md

 - video/video.mp4

 ## rm background
 This is optional to make your logo has transparent background.
-Just pip install rembg.
+Just pip install rembg. *Note that rembg lib use nvidia gpu* so if you don't have nvidia gpu it won't work!!!